danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 + The system shall support packet input from all interfaces present on the TOTEM SDR
 + The system should maximise datarate while conforming to #acr("BER") requirements.
   + The system shall support modification of modulation and coding rate through #acr("ACM") or #acr("VCM").
-  + Efficiency shall be prioritised.
+  + Efficiency should be prioritised.
 The design should use minimal padding and seek to reduce overheads.
 + The system should be reliable
   + The system shall be designed for testability.
     + Large pieces of logic shall be broken up into smaller systems that can be unit tested.